| The

 job-site work.
 They are somewhat rugged due to their intended environment, they are

 portable and are able to withstand being moved about as needed.
+While it is possible to do good work on these

 machines they are not really intended to be the core of a woodworking shop, their cost